binqing/code_path_homework/README.md

   "honeypot": "dionaea"
 }
 ```
 * A total of 12090 records were exported from my honeypots.
-See the uploaded session.json for the complete list.*
+See session.json file uploaded to this GitHub repofor the complete list.*
 ### Deploying Additional Honeypot(s) (Optional)

 #### I deployed additonal 4 honeypots.